PrefectHQ/server/helm/prefect-server/README.md

 ### Ingress

-If you have Ingress controller configured you might prefer to expose ouside traffic to services using Ingress rules.

 Ingress rule creation is suported for `ui` and `apollo` components of this chart.
+You must have an Ingress controller (i.e. nginx) installed to your cluster and configured independently of this chart.

 To create an Ingress rule for a component,
 1. Disable direct service access by setting `<component>.service.type` to `ClusterIP` instead of `LoadBalancer`